Bacterial cellular morphologies: Coccobacillus

 A coccobacillus (plural coccobacilli), or bacillococcus, is a type of bacterium with a shape intermediate between cocci (spherical bacteria) and bacilli (rod-shaped bacteria).
 Coccobacilli, then, are very short rods which may be mistaken for cocci.
 The word coccobacillus reflects an intermediate shape between coccus (spherical) and bacillus (elongated).

 Haemophilus influenzae, Gardnerella vaginalis, and Chlamydia trachomatis are coccobacilli.
 Aggregatibacter actinomycetemcomitans is a Gram-negative coccobacillus prevalent in subgingival plaques.
 Acinetobacter strains may grow on solid media as coccobacilli.
 Bordetella pertussis is a Gram-negative coccobacillus responsible for causing whooping cough.
 Yersinia pestis, the bacterium that causes plague, is also a coccobacillus.

-Coxiella burnetti is also a coccobacillus.
+Coxiella burnetii is also a coccobacillus.
 Bacteria from the genus Brucella are medically important coccobacilli that cause brucellosis.
 Haemophilus ducreyi, another medically important Gram-negative coccobacillus, is observed in sexually transmitted disease, chancroid, of Third World countries.

 Spiral

 Spiral bacteria are another major bacterial cell morphology.
 Spiral bacteria can be sub-classified as spirilla, spirochetes, or vibrios based on the number of twists per cell, cell thickness, cell flexibility, and motility.

 Bacteria are known to evolve specific traits to survive in their ideal environment.
 Bacteria-caused illnesses hinge on the bacteria's physiology and their ability to interact with their environment, including the ability to shapeshift.
 Researchers discovered a protein that allows the bacterium Vibrio cholerae to morph into a corkscrew shape that likely helps it twist into — and then escape — the protective mucus that lines the inside of the gut.